dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 #### Errors

 While processing the request from the relying party, the signer can cancel it at any time by sending an [error](#errors) in response.
-In addition to the pre-defined JSON-RPC 2.0 errors, the following values are applicable:
+In addition to the pre-defined JSON-RPC 2.0 errors ([-32600 to -32603 and -32700](https://www.jsonrpc.org/specification#error_object)), the following values are applicable:
 - `10001 Unknown error`
 - `20101 Version not supported`
 - `30101 Permission not granted`